 Ahi tuna is very flavorful and robust, and you and your kids may decide you like its natural flavor without any enhancement.
 However, if you want to change it a little, soy-sauce-based Asian marinades work well with ahi tuna steaks.
 For other options, experiment with premade marinades or salad dressing mixes that appeal to you.
 Use boldly flavored ones that will stand up to the strength of the tuna’s flavor, and choose low-sodium versions to keep your family’s sodium intake down.
 Keep the tuna in a marinade in your refrigerator for at least an hour before you plan to cook it.
 The longer it marinates, the more flavor the tuna absorbs.

 Ahi tuna steaks cook quickly and can dry out easily.
 To keep all those delicious juices inside your steaks, sear them in a pan on the stove.
 Heat a nonstick pan until it is very hot and use a little of your favorite vegetable or olive oil.
 Put a couple of seasoned steaks in the pan, and do not flip them until they have a nice brown crust on them.
 The amount of time needed will vary depending on the thickness of your tuna steaks, so watch them as you sear them.
-Sear them on the other side, then stick them in a low oven -- about 300 degrees Fahrenheit -- for five minutes to finish cooking.
+Sear them on the other side, then stick them in a low-temperature oven -- about 300 degrees Fahrenheit -- for five minutes to finish cooking.
 Properly cooked ahi tuna steaks will be just a little pink in the very middle.
 If your family prefers more well-done tuna steaks, cook them a minute or two longer.
 Don’t overcook, because the tuna can quickly dry out, even if you marinated it before cooking.